djvaron/Goldbach/README.md

 ## 3. Serial code
 The serial code `goldbach.c` consists of:
   1. an Eratosthenes sieve subroutine for finding all the prime numbers in an input integer interval, and
-  2. a main program for verifying Goldbach's conjecture for even numbers in the input interval.
+  2. a loop for verifying Goldbach's conjecture for even numbers in the input interval.

 Example of vanilla compile &amp; run commands:
   * compile: `gcc goldbach.c -o goldbach`